kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 1.md

 # Google Summer Of Code'24 Starts
 In the pre-GSoC and community bonding period I understood orgs mission, goal and the style of operation.
 I got familiar with the Sugar desktop environment and also what I have to do in my project for this summer.
+My task was to Add an AI-assistant to Pippy activity in Sugar.

 ### Tasks performed during this period:
 1. Setup Sugar environment locally